 Pickerel Lake Park/Frederik Meijer Nature Preserve.
 Explore a scenic mix of wetlands, sandy woods, and rolling forest hills and valleys alongside a picturesque 80-acre lake.
 A 900-ft boardwalk crosses a portion of the lake.

 Robinette’s Apple Haus & Winery.
-This 100-year-old family orchard is a favorite fall destination for purchasing or picking 30+ varieties of apples, enjoying cider and homemade baked goods, and engaging with nature via hayrides, a corn maze, a petting zoo, and a mountain bike trail.
+This 100-year-old family orchard is a favorite fall destination for purchasing or picking 30+ varieties of apples, enjoying cider and homemade baked goods, and engaging with nature via hayrides, a petting zoo, a mountain bike trail and more.
+Don’t miss the 2025 corn maze celebrating Grand Rapids’ 175th anniversary!

 More Fall Fun